UCLNatSci/Electromagnetism-Fluids-and-Waves/_sources/waves/waveequationsolns.md

 f(x) &=& \,\cos(x - \phi) \, = \, \mathrm{Re}\left[e^{i(x-\phi)}\right] \\
 \, &=&\, \mathrm{Re}\left[e^{-i\phi}e^{ix}\right] = \mathrm{Re}\left[A'e^{ix}\right]
 ```
 where $A'$ is some constant to be found.
-So if we use the condition that we will eventually just take
+So if we use the condition that we will eventually just take the real parts
-the real parts of our complex solutions, it dramatically simplifies the form of the equations.
-Therefore we rewrite
+of our complex solutions, it dramatically simplifies the form of the equations.
+We call this complex representation
+of oscillating functions a <b>phasor</b>.

-Equation {eq}`fullwaveeqnsoln1`:
+Therefore we rewrite Equation {eq}`fullwaveeqnsoln1`:
 ```{math}
 :label: fullwaveeqnsoln
 u(x,\,t) =  A' \exp\left(i(kx + \omega t)\right) + B' \exp\left(i(kx - \omega t)\right)
 ```
 where $A',\, B'$ are constants to be found.

-## Features of Plane Wave Solutions
+## Features of Wave Solutions
 Lets examine these quantities $k,\, \omega$ a little more closely too, start with a right travelling wave $u$:
 ```{math}
 u(x,\,t) = u_0 \,\exp\left(i(kx - \omega t)\right)